 - Analysis 1: Elements of Tonal Theory and Practice

 Essential topics in music technology are spread over these compulsory modules, as are foundational research skills that will be needed in the later years.

 All Combined Honours students taking one or two modules in Music may take Historical Studies and/or Introduction to Ethnomusicology; students taking a third module in Music have a free choice.

 In the second year, you will undertake one compulsory module – Historical Studies 2: The Twentieth Century – and choose five modules from a broad menu.
 As an alternative, you may choose to take one or two modules in other departments.

 - Studies in Composition

 - Studies in the History of Opera

 The third-year course is structured around a compulsory double-weighted independent project, which can take the form of a musicological Dissertation, a composition portfolio, or a 40-minute solo recital.
 All students are required to do one of these.
-In addition, you will choose four other modules, selecting from the list below and the second year menu (above).
+In addition, you will choose four other modules, selecting from the list of third year modules (which in previous years has included the modules below) and the second year menu (above).
 Other possible options are to undertake a single-weighted project (again, a Dissertation, composition or performance) and/or pursue a module in another department.

 - Audiovisual Production